Project update - September 2017

 This information will assist in our detailed planning for the project.

-Between mid to late 2017, we will put the project out to tender to pick a preferred construction partner who will complete the works on Melbourne Water's behalf.
+Between now and late 2017, we will put the project out to tender to pick a preferred construction partner who will complete the works on Melbourne Water's behalf.

-A preferred construction partner will be chosen by late 2017.
+A preferred construction partner will be chosen by the end of the year.

 What is happening?